ibrahim-elmaghrabi/SOFRA/README.md

 ## About SOFRA

  Sofra is an application that serves restaurant owners and customers through quick supply and demand.
-It provides restaurants with freedom in the way of     rejecting or accepting an order by sending notifications to the restaurant when a new order is created.
+It provides restaurants with freedom in the way of     rejecting or accepting an order by sending notifications to the restaurant when a new order is created and also gives the customer the right to refuse or   accept the order.
 ## Technologies Used

 - **Laravel 9**